debbiechanca/university_selector/README.md

 ### Visualizations

 #### Interactive map of all universities within the United States and Puerto Rico by acceptance rate created using Leaflet.

+The map shows all the undergraduate colleges and universities available in the US and Puerto Rico as of academic year 2015-2016.
+As an overview, the right side of the US is heavily concentrated with colleges and universities.
+There is a breakdown of 25% increments with acceptance rate shown in each of the four layers.
+This can be controlled with the map control panel to focus in on one of the acceptance brackets as well as zooming into an area of interest.

 <p align="center">
   <img width="600" height="400" src="Images/map_all_universities.PNG">
 </p>